dvob/k8s-wasm/docs/cluster-setup/README.md

 To test the API-Server custom builds a single node is enough.
 If you want more nodes in your cluster either way, you can repeat the actions above to add more nodes to a cluster.
 Instead of `kubeadm init` you have to run the appropriate `kubeadm join` command which is shown after `kubeadm init`.
-If you can generate a new join command like this:
+You also can generate a new join command like this:
 ```
 token=$( ssh k1 sudo kubeadm token generate )
 join_cmd=$( ssh k1 sudo kubeadm token create $token --print-join-command )
 ```

-Then run the join command on the additional node:
+Then run the join command on the additional node `k2`:
 ```
 ssh k2 sudo $join_cmd
 ```

 ### Install Network Plugin
-To test the features of the API-Server custom builds you don't need a cluster networking.
+To test the features of the API-Server custom builds you don't need a network plugin.
-If you wan't to install a network plugin you can install Flannel as follows:
+If you want to deploy workload in your cluster you can install a network plugin like Flannel as follows:
 ```
 ssh k1 sudo kubectl --kubeconfig /etc/kubernetes/admin.conf apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
 ```